Worm was right there with us

 On my 61st birthday, my son gave me a gift of recognition.

-He pointed to a map of Kuwait, and said, “See this?
+He pointed to Kuwait on the globe, and said, “See this?
 It still says ‘Kuwait,’ thanks to you.”

 I had never thought of it that way.
 What he said really got me in the squadron patch.
 I thanked him for saying so, then added, “Me and about half a million other Coalition troops” . . . most of whom lived and worked in much worse conditions, and took far greater risks, than we did at KKIA in ’91.